- FAFSA Completion

-How does this Summer Melt Pilot Work?
+How does the Summer Melt Texting Campaign work?

 How much does it cost?